Semfora-AI/semfora-pm/README.md

 - **AI-ready** - MCP server for Claude Code and other AI assistants
 - **CLI first** - Fast terminal interface for developers

+## Data model

+Tickets are local-first and stored in SQLite (`.pm/cache.db`).
+External provider data (e.g., Linear) is optional and linked via cached external items when available.

 ## Installation

 ### Prerequisites